 The CAN SLIM Investing System was created by William J. O’Neil after his study of the biggest winning stocks in the history of the stock market going back 130 years.
 He wanted to systematically quantify the the traits both fundamentally and technically that was the difference between the stocks that created the Alpha in the stock market over the long term versus all the ordinary stocks.
 He looked for the signals they give in the first stages of their big up trends.
 Also, just as importantly identify when their trends come to an end after running out of momentum and what are the key sell signals they show when the time has come to lock in profits while they are still there.

 The CAN SLIM Investing System for stocks brings together both fundamental measurements of a company’s strength of earnings and sales along with its growth rate and combines it with a technical trend filters for its chart and he overall market direction.
-It also considers the specific reoccurring patterns of the biggest stock winner in history like innovative products or business models along with good management.
+It also considers the specific re-occurring patterns of the biggest stock winners in history like innovative products or business models along with good management.

 Here are the seven dynamics of stocks that will fit the CAN SLIM filter:

 Current Quarterly Earnings